garvita2003/Todo-List/README.md

 # Todo-List
 This is a project that is used to work in a similar way as todo list to add and delete things from the list.
+During deletion of a item we have pop for confirmation.

 # Technology/Language Used
 1) HTML